-pointwise in $\Omega$.
-We stress that these polynomials are not the standard orthogonal polynomials (ordered by degree) but a family adapted to the basis $(\psi_k)_{k \geq 1}$.
+Taking the limit $k_0 \to \infty$ we obtain \eqref{eq:liminf_bnd_kernels}.
+We emphasize these polynomials are not the standard orthogonal polynomials (ordered by degree), but a family adapted to the basis $\left\{\psi_k\right\}_{k\ge1}$.

-The method is based on the approach developed in \cite{HW} (see also \cite{HW-ONP2} for a less technical exposition), which loosely goes back to e.g.\ \cite{Berman, AHM} and even to \cite{HormActa65}.
-It involves constructing polynomial-like functions with good orthogonality properties, and then performing a surgery using H{\"o}rmander's $\bar\partial$-estimates to obtain true polynomials with small error.
-Due to the weak confinement, there are considerable simplifications in the most technical step of \cite{HW}\footnote{In particular, there is no need to construct the \emph{orthogonal foliation}, because the behavior in the exterior $\Omega$ dominates in the weakly confined case, and there one may achieve exact orthogonality by construction.}.
+The method we use to obtain the polynomials $P_{k,\n}$ is based on the approach developed in by Hedenmalm and Wennman \cite{HW} (see also \cite{HW-ONP2} for a less technical exposition), which loosely goes back to e.g.\ Berman's paper \cite{Berman} and the work \cite{AHM} of Ameur, Hedenmalm and Makarov, respectively, and even to H{\"o}rmander's paper \cite{HormActa65}.
+This uses a polynomial approximation approach using H{\"o}rmander $\bar{\partial}$-estimates and certain harmonic continuation properties of the potential (Proposition~\ref{prop:extension1} and Lemmas \ref{lem:horm} and \ref{lem:changeofV}).
+These technical steps are responsible for our regularity assumptions, but we believe this is excessive.
+We should stress that, due to the weak confinement, there are considerable simplifications in the construction of approximately orthonormal holomorphic functions when compared to \cite{HW}.
 On the other hand, to allow us to consider bounded (cf.\ \cite{HW-OFF}) and multiply connected uncharged domains, we have to work with more flexible bases than the one given by standard orthogonal polynomials.